 Roughly twice per day I get an email from a musician who tells me that he or she “just wants to get to the next level.”

 In my head my first response is usually “Oh that’s easy just press Up Up Down Down Left Right Left Right A B Select Start.”
-(This got you many extra lives on the game Contra for Nintendo) For better or for worse – there is no special code for the elusive “next level” in the music business.
+(This got you many extra lives on the game Contra for Nintendo) Unfortunately, there is no special code for the elusive “next level” in the music business.

-This kind of message is always a bit disheartening as I am pretty sure that when I ask people who send me these messages to clarify their needs they either will not have defined it for themselves or they have just started out promoting their businesses in the last 2-3 months and they want Jay-Z’s phone number (Which I don’t have by the way).
+This kind of message is always a bit disheartening as I am pretty sure that when I ask people who send me these messages to clarify their needs they either will not have defined it for themselves or they have just started out promoting their businesses in the last 2-3 months and they now want Jay-Z’s phone number.

-Yes, that is absolutely an extreme example and no- I’m not suggesting that everyone out there has such a warped perspective but I do find that people unfairly compare themselves to people who have become icons.
+Yes, that is absolutely an extreme example … and no, I’m not suggesting that everyone out there has this much of a warped perspective, but I do find that people unfairly compare themselves to people who have become icons.
 If you look around long enough you will find that most overnight successes were not so overnight.

-I was fortunate enough to work with Kid Rock in the 90s and most people remember when he arrived with his first big single “Bawitdaba”.
-What most people forget (or never knew) is that ten years earlier he was signed and subsequently dropped from Jive Records, signed an indie label deal (with a label that went out of business), put out two records on his own (before such things were as turn-key as they are now) and built up a network of over 50 very active street team members all over the U.S..
-Prior to “Bawitdaba” was also a single called “I am the Bull God” that only mid charted at radio and there were moments where one could feel that the culture of Atlantic Records could have gone either way in supporting (or not supporting) his career.
-There is an obvious lesson in such perseverance and I know many people who would have given up over any one of those setbacks let alone the whole string of them.
+I was fortunate enough to work with Kid Rock in the 90s and most people remember when he arrived with his first big single “Bawitdaba.”
+What most people forget (or never knew) is that ten years earlier he was signed and subsequently dropped from Jive Records, signed an indie label deal (with a label that went out of business), put out two records on his own (before such things were as turnkey as they are now) and built up a network of over 50 very active street team members all over the U.S. Prior to “Bawitdaba” there was also a single called “I am the Bull God” that only mid charted at radio.
+And there were moments where one could feel that the culture of Atlantic Records could have gone either way in supporting (or not supporting) his career.
+There is an obvious lesson in such perseverance, and I know many people who would have given up over any one of those setbacks let alone the whole string of them.

 Perhaps Kid Rock is another example that is too large or too exceptional.